 When you take out a finance agreement, you are required to enter your sort code and account number for the company to set up a direct debit in order for you to make repayments.
 Without a bank account, this is much more difficult and runs the risk of impacting your financial health.

 The same applies to mortgages, if you’re looking to get on the property ladder, it’s unlikely someone without a bank account be accepted.
 Some mortgage lenders will accept some unbanked individuals, but this usually means their credit record will be taken into account.

-With a Suits Me e-money Account, you’ll get access to a contactless Mastercard® debit card, online banking and a mobile banking app where you can set up payments (including direct debits and standing orders) view all of your recent transactions, withdraw cash from ATM’s and manage your finances on the go – 24/7.
+With a Suits Me® e-money Account, you’ll get access to a contactless Mastercard® debit card, online account and a mobile app where you can set up payments (including direct debits and standing orders) view all of your recent transactions, withdraw cash from ATM’s and manage your finances on the go – 24/7.